A Short History of 16mm Film Exhibition

 However, with the advent of digital technology in the late 1990s and early 2000s, the exhibition landscape underwent a profound transformation.
 Digital projection systems gradually replaced traditional 16mm projectors in theaters, making it more challenging for 16mm films to find a place in mainstream venues.
 Despite this shift, the format continues to thrive in niche communities, art institutions, and cinematheques that value the unique aesthetic and tactile experience offered by 16mm film.

-In conclusion, the history of 16mm film exhibition reflects its evolution from a non-theatrical medium to a prominent platform for artistic expression and independent filmmaking.
+The history of 16mm film exhibition reflects its evolution from a non-theatrical medium to a prominent platform for artistic expression and independent filmmaking.
 From its early adoption in educational settings to its embrace by avant-garde artists and eventual integration into mainstream cinemas, 16mm film has left an indelible mark on the history of cinema exhibition.

 References: